AlexMGitHub/DeepShark/README.md

 ## Final Thoughts

-DeepShark has successfully achieved the goals that I set out for it.
+DeepShark has achieved the goals that I set out for it.
 I have a much stronger understanding of modern C++, and as a bonus I also learned a fair bit about modern CMake, which is the industry-standard build system for C and C++.

 I now have a work flow that I can apply to future deep reinforcement learning projects.
 I can use PyTorch and the larger Python ecosystem to run a self-play training pipeline that benefits from the speed of C++.